 The standard building design matrix served as the basis for determining earned space.
 During the on-site visits, we inquired whether there were unique operations conducted at the facility and whether they were allotted the necessary space for those functions.
 Conservatively, we did not consider performance measures such as street efficiency or alternate access sales channels which would decrease the earned facility size and increase excess space.
-We acknowledge that security is a factor when optimizing excess space for a site-specific solution.
-In these cases, security challenges may be mitigated by a comprehensive solution for excess space at sites within an acceptable radius.
+We acknowledge that entrances, security, and other building considerations are factors to consider when optimizing excess space for a site-specific solution.
+In these cases, a comprehensive solution for excess space at sites within an acceptable radius that allows the Postal Service to vacate a property in its entirety may mitigate these challenges.

-The Postal Service does not have a methodology of determining "build-out" costs at a national, area or district level.
-As such, to determine build-out cost we used the average build-out costs for the district as presented in their node studies.
+The Postal Service does not have a methodology of determining "build-out" costs at a national, area, or district level.
+As such, to determine build-out cost we used the average build-out costs for the district as presented in five district node studies with varying optimization actions.
 We note that build-out costs are negotiable and lessees, at times, absorb the cost of conversion.
-We built in several different tolerances relating to the size of excess space at sites reviewed and considered the marketability of properties within the districts.
-Further, the multiple actions, such as lease terminations, disposals, and space/lease reductions within the approved node studies were acknowledged and reflected in our monetary impact calculations.
-We recognized realty market conditions and discounted our excess space calculations by the national commercial vacancy rate of 14 percent.
-Therefore, we consider our presentation of the level of excess space and value a reasonable estimate of the opportunity loss associated with unproductive assets.
+We built in several different tolerances relating to the amount of excess space at sites reviewed and considered the marketability of properties within the districts.
+Further, we acknowledged multiple actions, such as lease terminations, disposals, and space/lease reductions within the approved node studies and reflected them in our monetary impact calculations.
+We recognized realty market conditions and discounted our excess space calculations by the national commercial vacancy rate.
+Therefore, we consider our presentation of the level of excess space and value to be a reasonable estimate of the opportunity loss associated with unproductive assets.